softwaresaved/jamie/README.md

 ## Prerequisites

 1. **OS**.
 Any UNIX based OS can be used to run jamie.
-Development was done on a Debian 11 (testing, bullseye), Ubuntu 20.04 should work as well.
+Development was done on Debian 11 (testing, bullseye), Ubuntu 20.04 should work as well.
 1. **Python**.
 Development used Python 3.8, though later versions should work as well.
 1. **Database**.
 Jamie uses MongoDB as the backing store for jobs data.
 Either